Dynamics and hairpins

 It’s not currently possible to resize a hairpin by dragging its edges.
 To resize an existing hairpin, remove the hairpin and create a new one.

-There’s no way to control the positioning of dynamics or hairpins.
+There’s no way to manually control the positioning of dynamics or hairpins.
 This is something we might add in the future.

 If you have a hairpin that spans multiple bars, it might be split across two systems — depending on your screen size and zoom level.
 You don’t need to do anything special in this case; Soundslice will automatically split the hairpin into two separate hairpins, making sure to render the second one with an “open” start, to communicate that it’s a continuation from the previous system.